-German can be a tough language to crack.
+Figuring out how to learn German can be a tough nut to crack.

 English has its roots in German but it’s been well over one thousand years since the English twig grew on the German branch in our language family tree – so the roots aren’t of enormous practical benefit.